Farnooshha/Farnooshha.github.io/_pages/about.md

 ---

 <p align="justify">
 I am an M.Sc. student in the Data Mining Lab in the Department of Computer Science at the University of British Columbia (UBC), supervised by <a href="https://www.cs.ubc.ca/~laks/">Prof. Laks V.S.
 Lakshmanan</a>.
-Previously, I received a B.Sc Sharif University of Technology, majoring in Computer Engineering and minoring in Mathematics.
+Previously, I received a B.Sc at Sharif University of Technology, majoring in Computer Engineering and minoring in Mathematics.
 My research interests are computational social science, data science, and social network analysis.
 </p>